crafthpc/craft/README.md

 To use this mode, you should first clean and build your project using `craft_find_variables` instead of `CC` or `CXX`.
-This should produce a file named `craft_orig.cfg` that contains the base list of variables in your project that can be tuned.
+This should produce a file named `craft_initial.cfg` that contains the base list of variables in your project that can be tuned.

 The next step is to perform a search to find a mixed-precision version of your program with speedup, subject to a verification procedure that you provide.

-To begin, create a new folder and copy the `craft_orig.cfg` into it.
-You will also need to write a new script called `craft_driver` ([sample](scripts/craft_driver_source)), which will be run in a new, empty folder for every candidate configuration generated during the search process.
+To begin, create a new folder and write a new script called `craft_driver` ([sample](scripts/craft_driver_source)), which will be run in a new, empty folder for every candidate configuration generated during the search process.
 This script is similar to the identically-named script used in the binary mode